dvd940/Practical.Machine.Learning/Practical.Machine.Learning.md

 ## Description of How Final Model Is Built

-1. Split the train data into train and test partitions.
+1. Slice the train data into train and test partitions.

-2. Run a number of models using the train partion.
+2. Run a number of models using the train partition.

   * Linear Discriminant Analysis (LDA) with Cross Validation.

-  * Random Forest.
+  * Random Forest with Cross Validation.

 3. For each model, use the test partition to determine the accuracy and out of sample error.